khanhnq201/Inteligent-PIR-Sensor/README.md

 ### ESP32 embedded code:
 This directory contains the source code for the iPIR, which is written in C and designed to run on the ESP32 microcontroller.
 ### Python code for model training:
-This directory contains the source code for training the LVQ model, which is written in Python and uses the scikit-learn library.
+This directory contains the source code for training the LVQ model, which is written in Python and uses the pytorch library.
 ### Dataset:
 This directory contains the dataset that was used to train and evaluate the LVQ model.